psteinb/meetingcpp2017/slides.md

   .col-4[

   - visualisation technique conceived by [Brendan Gregg](https://github.com/brendangregg) (Netflix)
-  - seemless integration into perf, dtrace, systemtap, XCode Instruments, Lightweight Java Profiler, Microsoft Visual Studio profiles, ...
+  - seamless integration into perf, dtrace, systemtap, XCode Instruments, Lightweight Java Profiler, Microsoft Visual Studio profiles, ...
   - based on collected counter samples and the stacktrace they were collected in

   .]